J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model7.md

-# NASA Model 7
+# Half-Inch-Nut

-This is a generic description for NASA Model 7.
-Replace this text with specific details about the model as needed.
+Description for Half-Inch-Nut.
+Replace with details about this part.